 - Price Range: VND 100,000

-If you followed our previous advice which is ‘Eat All of the Food’ then you’re already mesmerized by the authentic Vietnamese food!
+If you followed our previous advice which is ‘Eat All of the Food’ then you’re already mesmerised by the authentic Vietnamese food!

-Good news is that Vietnamese cuisine is simple.
-You don’t need to be a chef extraordinaire to prepare your favorite Vietnamese dishes, but you do need the tips to make them as authentic and flavorful as the real deal.
+The good news is that Vietnamese cuisine is simple.
+You don’t need to be a chef extraordinaire to prepare your favourite Vietnamese dishes, but you do need the tips to make them as authentic and flavorful as the real deal.

-There are many different classes on offer, you can learn village, pagoda vegetarian, seafood, monsoon, pho and bun cha.
+There are many different classes on offer, you can learn about the village, pagoda vegetarian, seafood, monsoon, pho and bun cha.
 A lot of those cooking classes even have a market tour!

 - Price: from $30-100

-Make Your Own Pottery At Bat Trang Ceramic Village
+23) Make Your Own Pottery at Bat Trang Ceramic Village

 A traditional village of Hanoi, Bat Trang is an attraction for the locals and tourists!

-This place is famous in Vietnam and it’s not unusual to have people coming from surrounding regions just so they’d buy their favorite ceramic products.
+This place is famous in Vietnam and it’s not unusual to have people coming from surrounding regions just so they’d buy their favourite ceramic products.

-There is a wide array of choices, from daily items as pots, plates and cups they also sell interior decorations, religious items, jewelry etc.
+There is a wide array of choices, from daily items as pots, plates, and cups they also sell interior decorations, religious items, jewellery, etc.

-After you create your own ceramic product (cup, pot and bowls are easiest to make) it takes an hour to dry and then you can decorate it with available colors.
+After you create your own ceramic product (cup, pot, and bowls are easiest to make) it takes an hour to dry and then you can decorate it with available colours.

-The themed streets of Hanoi are often referred to as “the 36 streets of Hanoi.”
+The themed streets of the capital of Vietnam are often referred to as “the 36 streets of Hanoi.”